Jets travel to Rose State

 NOC Enid will host Murray State in a doubleheader Thursday to open the conference season.

-“Right now, we just want to stay on an upward projectory,'' Mansfield said.
-“We're pleased where we're at, but we can get better.
-We just need to take care of our own business.''
+“Right now, we just want to stay on an upward trajectory,’’ Mansfield said.
+“We’re pleased where we’re at, but we can get better.
+We just need to take care of our own business.’’

-Jordan Coffey leads the NOC Enid offense with a .459 batting average and 10 homers and 19 RBI.
+Jordan Coffey leads the NOC Enid offense with a .459 batting average, 10 homers and 19 RBI.

 He is followed by Ben Lawson (two homers, 13 RBI, .444), Gage Ninness (.407, three homers, 8 RBI), Ambren Voitik (four homers, 11 RBI, .367), Tanner Hollman (five homers, 17 RBI, .342) and Calyn Halvorson (eight homers, 29 RBI, .328).